 Wistia’s Scripting Tips: Many companies describe scripting as a big pain point in the video production process.
 And it’s true — there’s a ton to consider when writing a script.
 One component to script writing that can make all the difference for the on-screen performer is the type of language that’s used throughout.
 Keep it clear, conversational, engaging, and avoid buzzwords.
 This guide will help you get the ball rolling on a script that suits your brand’s tone of voice.

 Once you feel comfortable with your script, it’s finally time to do the darn thing.
 At Wistia, we’re firm believers that being on camera is all about being yourself.
 After all, your viewers will be able to tell if you’re over-acting (think flailing hands) or under-performing (think glazed over zombie-face).
 Delivering your lines in a way that’s both natural and engaging is a key component of being on camera.
 These blog posts will give you a better understanding of how to give a performance that’s just right:

 Creating an Authentic On-Camera Persona: Keeping it real on camera is easy — said no one ever.
 That’s why creating an authentic on-camera persona is fundamental for conveying the right message to your viewers.
+Practice in front of a mirror or take it a step further, record yourself, and then watch the playback!
+Get a better idea of what gestures look natural.
 In this post, we share eight go-to tips for establishing a voice that will make both you and your audience feel comfortable and confident.

 Bringing the Right Energy to Your Videos: Finding the right balance between giving it your all and not giving enough can be tricky.
 Too little energy and you’ll come across as disinterested and boring.
 Too much energy and you run the risk of coming off as disingenuous, or worse, scaring off your audience.
 Play around with our interactive energy slider and watch how varying levels of energy can impact the viewing experience.